opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration02.md

 **Description of migration**

-Refer to "Data type correspondence" and change Oracle database data types to PostgreSQL data types.
+Refer to "Data type correspondence" and change Oracle database data types to OpenGauss data types.

 **Migration example**